Harris breaks with Biden on capital gains tax, proposing a smaller increase - KVIA

 Harris breaks with Biden on capital gains tax, proposing a smaller increase

-Washington (CNN) — Vice President Kamala Harris proposed a smaller increase in taxes on capital gains during an economic speech in New Hampshire on Wednesday, breaking with the policy laid out by President Joe Biden in his 2025 budget.
+Washington (CNN) — Vice President Kamala Harris proposed increasing the long-term capital gains tax rate to 28% for wealthy Americans during an economic speech in New Hampshire on Wednesday, breaking with the policy laid out by President Joe Biden in his 2025 budget by suggesting a lower rate.

-The current capital gains tax rate – 23.8% for higher earners – is paid when an investment is sold, or gains are realized.
+The current long-term capital gains tax rate – 20%, plus an additional 3.8% tax on higher earners – is paid when an investment is sold, or gains are realized.
 The Biden budget proposes raising that rate to the top rate he wants to levy on ordinary income – 39.6% – for households with taxable income over $1 million.
-Harris, the people familiar with the matter say, believes 39.6% is too high and outlined her proposal in New Hampshire.
+Harris, the people familiar with the matter say, believes 39.6% is too high.

 Biden’s budget proposal also contains other tax increases on the wealthy, including raising the top marginal income tax rate to 39.6%, up from the 37% rate established by the 2017 Trump tax cuts law, and levying a 25% minimum income tax on households with more than $100 million in net worth.